HugoGGuerrier/lime-language/doc/user_manual.md

 }
 ```

-You can add an explicit type annotation to ensure a constant type:
+You can add an explicit type annotation to the constant declaration:

 ```lime
 const x: int = 80